Foxite/roosterbot/RoosterBot.Meta/README.md

 RoosterBot.Meta provides essential features for RoosterBot.
 The reason these are not built into RoosterBot is twofold:
-- RoosterBot is *intended* not to have any public functionality, only to facilitate components using its services.
+- RoosterBot is *intended* not to have any features exposed to the user, only to facilitate components using its services.
 - Certain provisions should be optional, as explained below.

 This component provides: